As part of our commitment to sustainability, we’re working hard to deliver more customer orders with zero exhaust emissions.

 Underpinning these innovations is a £300 million investment in the UK to help decarbonise our transport network.
 The investment will also encourage the development of public charging infrastructure, which will be key to helping the transport sector reduce carbon emissions over the coming years.

-Launching on-foot deliveries in central London
+On-foot deliveries in central London

-More than 70% of London’s Congestion Charge zone is now covered by electric vans, e-cargo bikes and on-foot deliveries operated by Amazon’s partners.
+More than 70% of London’s Congestion Charge zone is now covered by electric vans, e-cargo bikes, and on-foot deliveries operated by Amazon’s partners.